crystal-lang/crystal-book/using_the_compiler/README.md

 ## Compiling and running at once

+Crystal files end with the `.cr` extension.

 To compile and run a program in a single shot you can invoke `crystal` with a single filename:

 ```
 $ crystal some_program.cr
 ```

-Alternatively you can use the `run` command:
+Alternatively, you can use the `run` command and it will do the same thing:

 ```
 $ crystal run some_program.cr
 ```

-Crystal files end with the `.cr` extension.

 ## Creating an executable